-Automotive translation presents a unique challenge: it combines the rigor of technical translation with the creativity of marketing translation.
+Automotive translation presents a unique challenge.
+It combines the rigor of technical translation with the creativity of marketing translation.
 Scriptis specializes in automotive translations and includes many major car manufacturers in our client base.
 These clients rely on us for consistency, creativity, and confidentiality.

 Consider the safety features that prevent a driver from accidentally drifting out of their lane.
 Generic terms include: